andrewjblue/ATLAS_strips_bonding/README.md

 QA program for bonding hybrids and modules for ATLAS strips

-Program to help with QA of bonfing for ASLTAS srip hybrids and modules
+Program to help with QA of bonding for ATLAS strip hybrids and modules To cover
+250nm hybrids
+250nm modules
+130nm Barrel hybrids (Left & Right, HCC & non-HCC)